aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-worksheets-in-npoi-and-aspose-cells/add-comment-in-worksheet/_index.md

 cell1.SetCellValue(new HSSFRichTextString("Hello, World"));

-//anchor defines size and position of the comment in worksheet
+// Anchor defines the size and position of the comment in the worksheet.

 IComment comment1 = patr.CreateCellComment(new HSSFClientAnchor(0, 0, 0, 0, 4, 2, 6, 5));

-// set text in the comment
+// Set text in the comment

 comment1.String = (new HSSFRichTextString("We can set comments in POI"));

-//set comment author.
+// Set comment author.

-//you can see it in the status bar when moving mouse over the commented cell
+// You can see it in the status bar when moving the mouse over the commented cell

 comment1.Author = ("Apache Software Foundation");

-// The first way to assign comment to a cell is via HSSFCell.SetCellComment method
+// The first way to assign a comment to a cell is via the HSSFCell.SetCellComment method

 cell1.CellComment = (comment1);

-//Write the stream data of workbook to the root directory
+// Write the workbook's stream data to the root directory

 FileStream file = new FileStream(@"OutputAddedCommentInCell.xls", FileMode.Create);